timriffe/covid_age/README.md

 This project is currently in development, stay tuned for documentation.
 You can get preliminary output in 5 and 10-year age groups in the `/Data` folder.
 This contains columns for `Cases`, `Deaths`, and `Tests` (presently only available by age for Denmark).
 There are more populations availale in the unharmonized input database (`inputDB.csv`) because they may be awaiting additional inputs needed to harmonize age groups.

 # Data availability:
+You can get the data by downloading the `csv` files in the `Data/` folder of this repository, or from the `OSF` site that we mirror to: [https://osf.io/mpwjq/](https://osf.io/mpwjq/).

 A dashboard view of data availability can be found [here](https://timriffe.github.io/covid_age/DataAvail.html)

+A map of data availability is forthcoming...

 Most populations in the database contain multiple time snapshots, and all are continually monitored for new data releases.
 All statistics reported here are **cumulative**.